mimecorg/webissues-guide/docs/working-with-issues.md

 Finally, the `[rtl]` block can be used to change the layout of a block of text to right-to-left.

 The markup can be applied to comments, issue descriptions and project descriptions.
 To disable markup, you can select the **Plain Text** format from the drop-down list below the edit area.
-You can you the buttons above the edit area to insert markup and to display a preview of the formatted text.
+You can use the buttons above the edit area to insert markup and to display a preview of the formatted text.

 The maximum allowed length of comments and descriptions can be configured by the administrator.
-It's generally better to attach larger amounts of text, for example log files, as file attachment.
+It's generally better to attach larger amounts of text, for example log files, as file attachments.